-Access to the development is proposed via Blyth Street, located to the West of the proposed site.
+Access to the proposed site will be via the existing access road, off of Blyth Street, located to the West of the proposed site.
 This road also acts as the current access for the existing cemetery site to the North of the proposed site.

 All construction vehicles need to adhere to traffic laws and regulations, drivers must be sensitised to the fact that they are working in an area with a potentially high volume of foot and vehicle traffic.
 The speed of construction vehicles and other heavy vehicles must be strictly controlled to avoid dangerous conditions for other road users.
-As far as possible, care should be taken to ensure that the local traffic flow pattern is not significantly disrupted, therefore vehicle operators need to be educated in terms of "best-practice" operation in order to minimise unnecessary traffic congestion or dangers.
-These practices include, but are not limited to:

-- not unnecessarily obstructing the access point or traffic lanes used to access the site; - considering the load carrying capacity of road surfaces and; - adhering to all other prescriptive regulations regarding the use of public roads by construction vehicles.
+As far as possible, care should be taken to ensure that the local traffic flow pattern is not significantly disrupted and vehicle operators therefore need to be educated in terms of "best-practice" operation in order to minimise unnecessary traffic congestion or dangers.
+These practices include, but are not limited to, not unnecessarily obstructing the access point or traffic lanes used to access the site; considering the load carrying capacity of road surfaces and adhering to all other prescriptive regulations regarding the use of public roads by construction vehicles.